snuk1/apcfgs/README.md

-# apcfgs
+# APCFGs
-This is the repo of the APCFGs app
+This is the repo of the APCFGs app :)